-Many of the works of art which were found at Volubilis were marble and bronze artefacts which were imported from other parts of the Roman Empire.
+Many of the works of art which were found at Volubilis were marble and bronze artefacts which were imported from other parts of the Roman Empire (you may wish to see the bronze artefacts which were made in Greece and were found in a wreck at Cape Africa).
 They testify to the wealth and culture of the élite of landowners and public officers who lived in the town.

 The floor mosaics, similar to those in Spain (e.g. at Italica), reflect the development of a highly skilled and talented tradition in this field which spread from the coastal cities to the prosperous agricultural towns of the interior.
 This occurred also in Tunisia and Algeria.